 As a current student, you can log into My Sussex to get more information and direct advice from our teams.
 Please carefully read our confidentiality information before contacting us.

-If you haven't started at Sussex yet, or have graduated, you can contact our International Advisors for help with your Student visa.
+If you haven't started at Sussex yet, or have graduated, our International Advisors are happy to help and advise you about your Student visa.
+Read the Terms and Conditions for working with them, and fill in this form to contact our International Advisors.

 If you need more detailed advice, a member of our team will arrange a phone or video appointment with you.